 This could be significant in the future provision of said housing within rural communities.
-Is the plan reasonably flexible to enable it to deal with changing circumstances?
+Is the plan reasonably flexible to enable it to deal with changing circumstances as it will be in place for many years before being updated?
 (CE4)